Mary loves cooking from scratch using natural ingredients. Here she shares some of her favorite recipes and products.

 - Remove any gristle or sinew from the fat.

 - Place the pieces of fat in a frying pan and begin frying slowly.
 The fat will begin to melt away into the pan.
 This process is called rendering.
 Don't forget to use a splatter guard when frying to avoid the fat being spat over you and your stovetop.

 - Pour this hot fat into the container you will be using to store it in.
 This can be a bowl or a jar but not a plastic container or it will melt as you pour the hot fat into it.
 A glass jar such as Pyrex is best.
 Continue slowly frying and pouring off the fat.
 If you have a gas stove, don't let the fat drip onto the flame, you'll get a flare up!

 - When the fat has cooked out as much as possible you will be left with some pieces of crisp fat.
 Chop these into small pieces and also put into the mixture.
 This will be adding flavor and crunchiness to your dripping.
 This is optional, you can leave it out if you prefer a smooth mixture.

-- Leave your dripping to cool and then cover with plastic wrap and place in refrigerator.
+- Leave your dripping to cool and then cover with plastic wrap.
+Once cooled, this can go in refrigerator.

 How to Eat Beef or Pork Dripping

 After cooling, you will notice that the mixture has separated into a top fat layer and a jelly-like layer at the bottom.
 The flavorful jelly layer is the residue of the beef/pork juices.

 My husband prefers to eat it on toast.
 Either whole wheat or white bread will work well with this.
 Once the toast is ready, cut down through the mixture ensuring you get a combination of the two layers, the fat and the jelly.
-Spread thinly on toast.
-Salt and pepper to the taste.
+Spread thinly on toast and add salt and pepper to taste.
 Enjoy.